enatsek/x386.org/networkdebian.md

 ---
 ### 2.0.
 Specs
 We have 2 separate networks (192.168.1.X and 10.X.X.X).
-Some hosts from one network need to reach to the hosts from the other network.
+Some hosts from one network need to reach hosts in the other network.

-We are going to install a new host to act as a router between the networks.
+We will install a new host to act as a router between the networks.

-The host will have 2 NICs (1 in each network), and we'll enable ip routing on it.
+The host will have 2 NICs (one in each network), and we'll enable IP routing on it.

-This way, hosts in one network could be able to reach to the hosts in the other network.
-This will be possible by defining ip routes on the hosts to use the server with 2 nics as a router to the other network.
+This way, hosts in one network will be able to reach hosts in the other network.
+This will be possible by defining IP routes on the hosts to use the server with 2 NICs as a router to the other network.

-Hosts in 192.168.1.X network use 192.168.1.1 as the default gateway, hosts in 10.X.X.X network use 10.1.1.1 as the default gateway.
+Hosts in the 192.168.1.X network use 192.168.1.1 as the default gateway; hosts in the 10.X.X.X network use 10.1.1.1 as the default gateway.

-Our router will have 2 NICs, one with the IP 192.168.1.196 and the other with the IP 10.1.1.196.
+Our router will have 2 NICs: one with IP 192.168.1.196 and the other with IP 10.1.1.196.

-The hosts in 192.168.1.X network will use 192.168.1.196 to reach the 10.X.X.X network.
-The hosts in 10.X.X.X network will use 10.1.1.196 to reach the 192.168.1.X network.
+Hosts in the 192.168.1.X network will use 192.168.1.196 to reach the 10.X.X.X network.
+Hosts in the 10.X.X.X network will use 10.1.1.196 to reach the 192.168.1.X network.

-We are going to configure the router (192.168.1.196 & 10.1.1.196), the host in the first network (192.168.1.197), and the host in the second network (10.1.1.198), and check connectivity between them.
+We will configure:

+- The router (192.168.1.196 & 10.1.1.196)
+- The host in the first network (192.168.1.197)
+- The host in the second network (10.1.1.198)

+Then we'll check connectivity between them.

 ### 2.1.
 Configuration of the Router
 We have 2 NICs (enp0s3 - 192.168.1.X network, and enp0s8 -10.X.X.X network).

-Clean /etc/network/interfaces file
+Clean the `/etc/network/interfaces` file:

 ```
 sudo nano /etc/network/interfaces
 ```

-Set as below
+Set as below:

 ```
 source /etc/network/interfaces.d/*